Burying Soft Forks

 Yeah, can you though?

-You can basically write a BIP that says, hey, if you’re writing this type of, if you’re writing a full note, you could consider burying the soft fork because it will make your life easier.
-But keep in mind that, you know, if this time travel thing happens, you have a problem.
+You can basically write a BIP that says, hey, if you’re running a full node, you could consider burying the soft fork because it will make your life easier.
+But keep in mind that if this time travel thing happens, you have a problem.

-It’s not really the point of BIPs though, Sjoerd, is it?
+It’s not really the point of BIPs though, Sjors, is it?

 Well, we’ve done an episode about BIPs.
 There are informational BIPs and there are consensus BIPs.

-Well, you could, you can make a very general informational BIP of this is a thing you can do, but then that BIP doesn’t need to include a specific block height, right?
-That doesn’t require… Well, that’s the debate then.
+Well, you can make a very general informational BIP of this is a thing you can do, but then that BIP doesn’t need to include a specific block height, right?
+Well, that’s the debate then.
 Is this a consensus change?
-In other words, if there would be this big of a reorg, Should we expect all nodes to accept this reorg or reject it?
-Like, should they do the same thing?
+In other words, if there would be this big of a reorg, should we expect all nodes to accept this reorg or reject it?
+Like should they do the same thing?

 Yeah, so this comes down to the little street in Rotterdam situation that I was talking about.